co-var/SensorCommExample/README.md

 Example code on how to communicate with the infrared thermometer sensor.

-Currently, this program Searches all comm ports for sensors (by default, slaveId=1~16), and reads the internal temperature of each sensor 100 times.
+This program Searches all comm ports for sensors (by default, slaveId=1~16), and reads the target temperature and internal temperature of each sensor 100 times.

 Usage: